87th Infantry Division (United States)

 The 87th Infantry Division ("Golden Acorn") was a unit of the United States Army in World War I and World War II.
 After World War II, the 87th Cavalry Reconnaissance Troop became the 173rd Airborne Brigade Combat Team, which made the only combat jump in Vietnam and in Iraq.
-As of 22 September 2021, the rest of the division now exists as a training formation as part of the 84th Training Command.
+As of 22 September 2021, the rest of the division now exists as a training formation as part of the 84th Training Command as the 87th Training Division.